On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry: Quasiregular mappings and distortion on Riemannian manifolds

 The standard analytic definition of a quasiregular mapping $\phi:\Omega \rightarrow \R^n$, $\Omega$ open in $\R^n$, is given by the \emph{distortion inequality}

 Here $D\phi$ is the differential of $\phi$ and

 is its operator norm.
-The norms of the vectors are given by the Euclidean inner product and the \emph{quasiconformality constant} $K$ is assumed to be greater than or equal to $1$.
+The norms of the vectors are given by the Euclidean inner product and $K\geq 1$ is the \emph{quasiconformality constant}.
 The natural regularity assumption is that the mapping $\phi$ belongs to the Sobolev space $\W(\Omega,\R^n)$ and~\eqref{def} is assumed to hold for the weak differential $D\phi$ of $\phi$ a.e.
-The (weak) Jacobian determinant $J_\phi=\det{D\phi}$ is assumed to be non-negative or non-positive a.e. on $\Omega$~\cite{Iwaniec, Reshetnyak, Rickman, Vaisala}.
+The (weak) Jacobian determinant $J_\phi=\det{D\phi}$ is assumed to be non-negative or non-positive a.e. on $\Omega$.
+If $\phi$ is in addition a homeomorphism, then $\phi$ is called quasiconformal~\cite{Iwaniec, Reshetnyak, Rickman, Vaisala}.

-The definition generalizes to mappings between manifolds by declaring that the distortion inequality holds in local coordinate systems, but the quasiconformality constant $K$ in the resulting definition depends on the chosen coordinates.
-The reason for the coordinate dependence is that the Jacobian determinant of a mapping depends not only on the point on the manifold, but also on the chosen coordinates.
+The definition generalizes to mappings between manifolds by declaring that the distortion inequality holds in all local coordinates, but in the resulting definition, the quasiconformality constant $K$ depends on the chosen coordinates.
+The reason for the coordinate dependence is that the Jacobian determinant of a local coordinate representation of a mapping depends not only on the point on the manifold, but also on the chosen coordinates.

-Let us explain why the Jacobian determinant is coordinate dependent.
+Let us explain why the Jacobian determinant of a local coordinate representation of a mapping is coordinate dependent.
 The Jacobian matrix of a mapping depends on the coordinates of both the domain and target spaces.
 A coordinate transformation on either space accounts for multiplication of the Jacobian matrix of the mapping by the coordinate transformation matrix, the differential of the transition function.
-Therefore, the Jacobian determinant of the mapping in the transformed coordinates depends also on the Jacobian determinant of the transition function illustrating the coordinate dependence.
+Consequently, the Jacobian determinant of the mapping in the transformed coordinates depends also on the Jacobian determinant of the transition function.